 In practice, parties in conflict will frequently draw from components of all three procedures— some discussion of interests, some reliance on rights, and some attempts to use power.
-The ways people process or resolve disputes or attempt to make decisions are, consensual, adjudicative or legislative in nature.
-The consensual dispute resolution means that the disputants themselves decide the process and the outcome.
+The ways people process or resolve disputes or attempt to make decisions are, consensual, adjudicative, or legislative in nature.
+Consensual dispute resolution means that the disputants themselves decide the process and the outcome.
 Consensual dispute resolution processes include Negotiation, Facilitation, and Mediation.
-An Adjudicative dispute resolution means that a third-party makes a binding decision for the parties.
+An Adjudicative dispute resolution means that a third party makes a binding decision for the parties.
 Adjudicative approaches include arbitration and court adjudication.

-Interests, rights and power are ways of a looking at and resolving conflict.
+Interests, rights, and power are ways of looking at and resolving conflict.
 When conflicts are defined in terms of interests rather than power or rights, people tend to cooperate rather than compete.
 Satisfying an interest is emotionally easier to accept than compelling action through power or seeking third-party assistance, such as litigation or arbitration.
-Interest-based options focus on meeting the interests of the stakeholders in the particular dispute.
-Interests consist of fears, concerns, needs, hopes and expectations.
+Interest-based options focus on meeting the interests of the stakeholders in a particular dispute.
+Interests consist of fears, concerns, needs, hopes, and expectations.

-Interest or human needs are the physical and non-physical elements needed for human survival, growth and development.
-These needs include individual and collective security, identity, recognition, belongingness, personal fulfilment, and the capacity for self-determination.
+Interest or human needs are the physical and non-physical elements needed for human survival, growth, and development.
+These needs include individual and collective security, identity, recognition, belongingness, personal fulfillment, and the capacity for self-determination.

 Rights enforcement is appropriate when one party of a conflict has systematically oppressed another party.
 Rights enforcement is also appropriate when one party refuses to acknowledge an injustice or injury.
-However, rights enforcement may leads to more conflict when it is the conflict resolution method of choice.
+However, rights enforcement may lead to more conflict when it is the conflict resolution method of choice.
 The “power” often does not require justification for fairness – as it might for certain rights or interest-based options.
-Power based mediation as an exercise in which the mediator has interests and operates in a context of power politics and cost‐benefit calculation.
+Power-based mediation is an exercise in which the mediator has interests and operates in the context of power politics and cost‐benefit calculation.

 It was found that a mediator intervenes in many global conflicts because of its interest in the conflict or in obtaining an outcome, and it can play three roles‐communicator, formulator, manipulator‐ in accomplishing its objectives.
 The mediator is accepted by the parties, not because of its neutrality but because of its ability to produce an attractive outcome.
 The mediator’s power, or leverage, comes from the parties’ need for a solution, from its ability to shift weight among parties, and from side payments.
 In addition, there are power-based negotiations, which involve an exchange of threats, and power contests.